-Husbands who are drawn to think about and wants to see their wife throughout a day away from home, are protected from attraction and distraction by a wicked world about them.
-Paul told Titus that to fill the church with loving, caring, romantic wives who love their husbands in this Biblical way, came through the example and training of the godly, older, grace energized women who faithfully taught and modeled that only God’s grace can enable these younger women to act consistently that way.
+Husbands who are drawn to think about and want to see their wife throughout a day away from home are protected from attraction and distraction by a wicked world about them.
+Paul told Titus that to fill the church with loving, caring, romantic wives who love their husbands in this Biblical way came through the example and training of the godly, older, grace energized women who faithfully taught and modeled that only God’s grace can enable these younger women to act consistently that way.

-First, this godly Titus 2 woman sat Bonnie down and said there are three specific choices that make a wonderful start:
+First, this godly Titus two woman sat Bonnie down and said there are three specific choices that make a wonderful start:

-relationships including your children.
-3. Begin examining your lifestyle, and schedule, to see if you are intentionally “spoiling your husband rotten…” if you are doing so as a way of life, then you can be sure that you are his best friend and are truly “loving” your husband.
+• Begin examining your lifestyle and schedule to see if you are intentionally “spoiling your husband rotten” if you are doing so as a way of life, then you can be sure that you are his best friend and are truly “loving” your husband.

 Then she said let me explain what you can do to maintain such a high calling from God to love your husband.
 I still have the actual notes Bonnie was given of simple but powerful ways to cultivate and grow her love for me.